diekus/get-installed-related-apps/EXPLAINER.md

 users away from a web environment, to the native counterpart.
 Although this practice already exists in the wild, User Agent should be wary of this potential abuse vector.
-Note that this is why no installed applications must be returned when running in in a privacy preserving mode.
+Note that this is why no installed applications must be returned when running in a privacy preserving mode.